 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time, and are a common problem for households.
-They can be uncomfortable and messy and requires immediate attention.
-However, you do not always need to call an plumber right away.
-In this blog post we’ll take you through simple steps to get your toilet unclogged in no time.
+Toilet blockages can happen at any moment and are a common problem for households.
+They can be unpleasant, messy, and inconvenient and require immediate attention.
+But, you don’t necessarily have to call an emergency plumber right away.
+In this blog we’ll guide you through the steps to clear your toilet in no time.

 Key Takeaways